Madfarm/AWS-sandbox/module9/MigrationStrategies.md

 ## Repurchase
 switch software providers like ending a contract with an old CRM or switching db to cloud native db

+## Refactoring
+Writing new code
+new features or better performance etc.